TrevorMare/STDoodle/readme.md

 Distributed under the WTFPL License.
 See [LICENSE](http://www.wtfpl.net/) for more information.

 # Stuff I learned
-1. The built in JS Interopt is quite fast and can handle a high throughput without any issues.
+1. The built in JS Interopt is fast enough when using a desktop, but should probably not be used in this way for mobile browsers.